Pina Colada Cookies

 I was trying to come up with some ideas for Christmas cookies a few weeks ago.
 I kept looking at the candied cherries I had purchased and wondering what I could do with them.
 I was going to use them in my basic Sugar cookie recipe.
 Then one day it dawned on me—add some pineapple and coconut and go for Pina Colada Cookies.
 Then I decided to toss in some almonds and vanilla chips for a little more flavor and crunchy goodness.
 I was very pleased with how these cookies turned out.

 I am happy to say I am almost finished with my Christmas cookie baking for this year.
 I have one more cookie to make and I’m done.
 I’ve made around 5,000 cookies in the past couple of weeks and I’m whooped.
 I remade several favorite recipes from the past and added several brand new ones including this one.
 I probably have more chocolate and more peanut butter recipes that I can ever recall making.
 I also have plenty of Christmas cookies with fruit.
-And, of course, I had to make Lemon Squares again for my younger son since he helped so much with my conversion of the blog to a new hosting service.
+And, of course, I had to make Lemon Squares again for my younger son.
+He’s helped so much with my conversion of the blog to a new hosting service.
 Lemon Squares have always been his favorite cookie.

-While I love baking Christmas cookies each year for friends and family, it’s really tiring being on your feet for 8-10 hours per day, day-in, day-out.
+I love baking Christmas cookies each year for friends and family.
+However, it’s really tiring being on your feet for 8-10 hours per day, day-in, day-out.
 Just bagging the cookies, putting them through the heat sealer, adding labels, and then stuffing them in zip lock bags for the freezer takes about 4 hours per day for each kind of cookie.
 Some of the cookies with icing take closer to 12-14 hours, all totaled.

 I’m not complaining.
 I’m just tired and I’ll be glad to get back to “normal” again and have my house in order!
 I’m also really glad to have the cookies done before Thanksgiving this year.
 That’s NEVER happened in the 36 or so years we’ve been doing this.
 After Thanksgiving is over we’re going to pull all the cookies out of our freezers and start the assembly line production of filling the 100 or so popcorn tins, buckets and trays laden with our goodies.